Lab Members

 Hayley Knapik

-Hayley is an undergraduate senior pursuing a B.A. in Psychology and English.
+Hayley graduated from SLU in Spring of 2025.
 Their research interests pertain to the intersection between substance use and trauma in LGBTQIA+ individuals, with specific interest in alcohol use disorders and opioid use disorders.
 They plan to pursue an M.A. in Psychology with an emphasis on Counseling Psychology.
 Their career goals involve obtaining licensure to provide care as a psychotherapist and working with LGBTQIA+ populations that are disproportionately impacted by substance use issues.

 -